ysmnbhs/210601050MATCH3D-Final/README.md

 1. **Skill 1: Highlight Matchable Pairs**
    - A button activates a 5-second highlight of all possible matching pairs on the screen.

-2. **Skill 2: Area Clear**
+2. **Skill 2: Reduce Area**
-   - Clears all objects currently in the placement area with a special effect, allowing for a fresh start.
+   - Temporarily reduces the size of the game area, making it easier to focus on specific objects and pairs.

 3. **Skill 3: Random Respawn**
    - Respawns all objects in new random positions, giving players new opportunities for matches.